‘What Buhari must do about police reform’

 In two statements signed by the Yoruba Ronu President, Akin Malaolu, the group said the countrywide clamour against SARS had its “sympathetic understanding”, adding that it also appreciated the background to the need for SARS to combat armed robbery.

 “We salute the Police authority for taking steps to engage the public and douse tension.
-We condemn the recklessness and insensitivity of the police authorities in some states, which were at variance with the message from Abuja.”
+We condemn the recklessness and insensitivity of the police authorities in some states, which were at variance with the message from Abuja,” the statement said.

+The socio-cultural group said although the current efforts are commendable, the President must do several things.

+“These include setting up a committee of eminent citizens, including past Inspectors-General of Police (IGPs), retired Deputy Inspectors-General of Police (DIGs), lawyers and civil society representatives to probe cases of police-civilian clashes.

 Comments